vance-refrigeration/team-project-client/README.md

 ## Planning, Process & Problem-Solving

-We started with a wireframe, which led to planning uur collections, documents, and their interplay and ultimately creating an ERD.
+We started with a wireframe, which led to planning our collections, documents, and their interplay and ultimately creating an ERD.

 Cole set up a basic HTML template using Bootstrap & Handlebars so that we had a skeleton website.